miled/wordpress-social-login/readme.txt

 * An entirely reworked user interface,
 * Improving the documentation and guides,
 * Introducing a new module, and the long awaited, The bouncer,
-* Twitch.tv joins WSL, richer Steam user profiles, and more.
+* Added Twitch.tv and Steam.

 = 1.2.4 =